To Save The Science Poster, Researchers Want To Kill It And Start Over

 But it seems like a lot of people have seen the video, she says, so "everyone's like, 'Oh, I wanted to try it, I'm so glad you did, now I'm going to do it next time.' "

-Clearly, Morrison's idea has struck a nerve.
+Clearly, Morrison's idea has made an impression.
 On Twitter, scientists have been debating its merits and sharing photos of their own rejiggered posters.

 "It was just impossible to gain insights from the many posters presented in such a short time," Suharlim told NPR.
 "When we ask people to rate 'Audience favorite,' they have small numbers of posters they evaluated, and are unable to provide their ratings effectively.
 It is just not an efficient design."